-- Construct another right triangle such that the two legs are congruent to those of the first triangle. - Check whether SAS congruence holds in this case by measuring the remaining sides and angles. - (Optional) Construct an equilateral triangle.
+- Construct an elliptic triangle.
+Measure all of its sides and angles. - Construct another triangle such that two corresponding sides as well as the included angle are congruent. - Check whether SAS congruence holds in this case by measuring the remaining sides and angles. - (Optional) Construct an equilateral triangle.
 Measure the angles.
 Are they the same?
-Should they be? - Construct a (complete) circle in the Klein Disk which intersects the "equator" in exactly two (elliptic!) points.
+Should they be?
+What happens if you change the size of the triangle? - Construct a (complete) circle in the Klein Disk which intersects the "equator" in exactly two (elliptic!) points.
+That is, find the set of all points in the Klein Disk that are a given distance from a given point, with the further restriction that the resulting set of points must contain exactly two (elliptic) points on the boundary.